 LUNCH: Hot lunches are available daily.
 Students must eat and drink at the lunch tables only.
-Food and beverages brought in from the outside (pizza, etc.) cannot cause a disruption.
 Free and reduced - priced student lunches are available for families who qualify.
+Applications are available online at www.chino.k12.ca.us the Lunch Tables.
+Be Safe Keep food on the table and feet underneath the table.
+Choose one seat and remain seated there until leaving the lunch tables.
+Be Respectful Listen and follow adult instruction.
+Be inclusive and prevent peers from eating alone.
+Be Responsible Clean up after yourself and put ALL trash in the trashcans.
+Stay in designated areas and be quiet near classrooms.

-Applications are available online at chino.k12.ca.us In order to preserve the instructional time for all students, we will not interrupt classrooms for forgotten lunches.
-Children who do not have lunches or expect a parent to bring a lunch are instructed to check the whiteboard by the office.
+To preserve the instructional time for all students, we will not interrupt classrooms for forgotten lunches.
+Students who do not have lunches or expect a parent to bring a lunch are instructed to check the whiteboard by the office.
 Parents are expected to keep their child's lunch accounts current.
 The cafeteria manager will inform your child when he or she owes money.